spaceshark123/NeuralNetwork/README.md

    network.Train(inputs, outputs, epochs, learningRate, batchSize, lossFunction, decay, null);
    ```

    Or, provide a training callback by passing in a class implementing the static `NeuralNetwork.TrainingCallback` interface as an argument.
 This can be used to make your own custom train addons like a graph visualization of the data.
+The `ChartUpdater` class has been provided to visualize accuracy data using this callback interface.

 	```java
 	public class Callback implements NeuralNetwork.TrainingCallback {